MartinPacker/filterCSV/README.md

 filterCSV is a set of tools to automatically edit a CSV file in the form used in iThoughts. filterCSV is written in Python 3.
 It has been tested on a Raspberry Pi and a machine running Mac OS.
 Currently it comprises one program.

-Based on matching regular expressions you can:
+Based on matching regular expressions you can do things such as:

 * Set colours for nodes
 * Change their shape